angela-d/brain-dump/networking/cisco-switches-minicom-debian.md

-# Configure Debian with Minicom for Cisco Switches
+# Configure Debian with Minicom for Cisco IOS Switches

 Install Minicom